 • Air pollutions

-When we are exposed to lots of free radicals, our bodies experience oxidative stress, which is the imbalance of antioxidants and free radicals.
-This means there are not enough antioxidants to defend our cells against all the free radicals leading to DNA damage.
+When we are exposed to many free radicals, our bodies can experience oxidative stress, which is the imbalance of antioxidants and free radicals.
+This means there are not enough antioxidants to defend your cells against all the free radicals leading to DNA damage.
+Free radicals are associated with various diseases including, cancer, heart disease and Alzheimer’s disease.

 For a more comprehensive list, check out Victoria’s Department of Health website on antioxidants.